Boca Raton Trust Lawyer

-West Palm Beach probate, estates, trusts, and securities attorney Todd A. Zuckerbrod, P.A. is uniquely qualified to serve as your trustee or co-trustee.
-With more than 29 years of experience in the securities industry, he has the ability to manage large and complex portfolios, the understanding of estates and trust law as well as securities law needed to ensure that your assets are protected and grown until the time comes to distribute them, and the integrity and professionalism to ensure that everything is done in strict compliance with the law and tax codes.
+Boca Raton, Florida, estates, trusts, and securities attorney Todd A. Zuckerbrod, P.A. is uniquely qualified to serve as your trustee or co-trustee.
+With over 30 years of experience in the securities industry, he has the ability to manage large and complex portfolios, the understanding of estates and trust law as well as securities law needed to ensure that your assets are protected and grown until the time comes to distribute them, and the integrity and professionalism to ensure that everything is done in strict compliance with the law and tax codes.
 Rather than burdening a family member or friend with this heavy responsibility, consider naming Todd A. Zuckerbrod as either sole or co-trustee for your trust.

 Call the law firm of Todd A. Zuckerbrod, P.A. to arrange your free consultation and discuss your trust and estate planning needs.